GunnarWeisskamp/Superloop/ReadMe.txt

 2 - APINUnitTests
     (a) Uses RestSharp for the API test call
     (b) NUnit tests employed
+    (c) Two tests are employed.
+A Get and Post

 3 - DAO
     (a) Uses Entiry Framework in memory (b) .Net Core 3.1